-Mashed Potatoes Without Milk- These delicious potatoes make a great side dish, are quick and easy to make, and are made with a surprising substitute for milk!
+These delicious milk-free garlic mashed potatoes make a great side dish!
+They're quick and easy to make and include a surprising substitute for milk.

 Let's talk potatoes!